 What is the Main Segment to Target for Sustainable Fashion Brands?

-China has been a hotbed for evolving markets since before its time because there’s always something new happening here.
-One thing you might have noticed about how people dress in China is their affinity toward having clothes made up from organic materials.
+China has been a hotbed for evolving markets since before its time because there’s always something new happening here, and the sustainable fashion movement is one of those new trends.
+One thing you might have noticed about how people dress in China is their affinity toward having clothes made up from organic and recycled materials.
 They favor bamboo fiber or hemp.
-They are both very eco-friendly choices when compared to cotton, polyester, nylon, and other synthetics used today by most big-name fast-fashion retailers worldwide.
+Those are both very eco-friendly choices when compared to cotton, polyester, nylon, and other synthetics used today by most big-name fast-fashion retailers worldwide.

 Millennials: The Not-To-Be-Missed Consumer Group in China

-It is estimated that 80% of Chinaʼs population felt climate change was reversible, which points to sustainability as a key consumer consideration.
-Eco-consciousness has quickly emerged among all consumer groups largely due to governmental regulatory efforts and social media campaigns.
-The pandemic has increased the awareness and demand for green solutions from all demographic groups.
+It is estimated that 80% of China’s population felt climate change was reversible, which points to sustainability as a key consumer consideration.
 In particular, younger demographics are more likely than their elders to believe it’s up to one person at a time to make changes happen on an individual level rather than wait for governments or corporations to react.

-On top of that, is even more important as millennials are extremely active on social media, and are more aware of international news than elderly people.
-The majority of them also had the opportunity to study overseas.
-This change has contributed to shaping their mindset and perception of what an eco-responsible society should look like.
-Including the key actions to achieve this.
-Therefore, if you want to sell sustainable fashion in China, you should target millennials.
+On top of that, it is even more important as Millennials are extremely active on social media, and are more aware of international news than elderly people.
+Therefore, if you want to sell sustainable fashion in China, you should target Millennials.
 They are the younger generation of Chinese consumers and the key to future sustainable consumption in China.
+Same with Gen Z, that are shaping new trends in China, one of which is green fashion.

 Vegans: The Niche Consumer Segment to Know